 What to look for when choosing a dentist near Paradise Valley

 Have you recently moved to the Valley of the Sun, and are working hard to get all the services your family needs in place?
 Or maybe you have lived in the Valley for a while but feel like you should find a dentist who is a better match for your needs.
 If you live or work in the Paradise Valley area, Life Smiles Dental Care could be a terrific choice.
-Dr. Paul Nielson, Dr. Timothy Schmidt, and Dr. John Cianciola share their guidance, to help you feel confident in this important decision.
+Dr. Paul Nielson and Dr. Timothy Schmidt share their guidance, to help you feel confident in this important decision.

 Keep the big picture in mind

 Choosing the right dentist for yourself or your family is about much more than who can clean your teeth.
 The body of evidence supporting a vital link between oral health and overall wellness is growing daily.
 Health-savvy individuals view dental care as part of an integrated approach to living well.
 The dentist you select should have your best interest in mind and illustrate it at every appointment with a philosophy of transparency – open, two-way communication about diagnosis and treatment options.

 How can you determine this?
 Schedule an initial consultation with the dentist.
 Have some questions in mind about a specific dental issue.
 For example, “My teeth look so dingy lately.
 Can you help?”
 Then listen carefully.